 Hotel and Meals - A maximum of $130 per day combined hotel and meals may be reimbursed for a maximum of 2-night/3-day stay.
 The maximum per-day expense for hotel is $100 and the maximum per-day for food is $40.
 Sharing rooms to decrease individual hotel cost will thus allow the maximum amount for food per day.

 - Itemized receipts for each meal, not just the signed credit card receipt, must be submitted

 - Food purchased at the hometown airport going to the meeting may not be reimbursed

 - Food purchased at the meeting location airport returning from the meeting may be reimbursed

 - Every individual must have their own hotel receipt in their name, showing a zero balance (unless booked through a service online see printed Travel Guide for instructions)

 Taxi/Shuttle - Student Travels may be reimbursed for taxi or shuttle expenses from the airport to the hotel and vice-versa.
 Keep receipts to submit for reimbursement.
 Transportation expenses to restaurants or sight-seeing will not be reimbursed.

 Receipts - When in doubt, keep the receipt!

-More extensive information and instructions are included in the Travel Guideline.
+More extensive information and instructions are included in the Travel Guidelines.

-As soon as possible upon return, student travelers should follow the detailed Travel Reimbursement Instructions to complete the Travel Reimbursement Worksheet, attach all receipts taped to 8.5x11 sheet(s) of paper, and a signed College of Dentistry-Transmittal Form to the Research Office.
+As soon as possible upon return, student travelers should follow the detailed Instructions for Student Travel Reimbursements to complete the Travel Reimbursement Worksheet, attach all receipts taped to 8.5x11 sheet(s) of paper, and a signed College of Dentistry-Transmittal Form to the Research Office.
 The staff will review the request for accuracy and allowable expenses, and may contact the student for corrections or deletions.
 Reimbursement requests not submitted by the current year's deadline will not be paid.